ppy/osu-wiki/wiki/Beatmaps/Beatmap_Descriptions/en.md

 ### Images

-A good beatmap description requires 1 image.
-If you don't know how to add a image using BBCode, check out [this article](https://osu.ppy.sh/help/wiki/BBCode#image).
+Many beatmap descriptions contain at least one image.
+To learn know how to add a image using BBCode, check out the [BBCode article](https://osu.ppy.sh/help/wiki/BBCode#image).

 **Notes:**
 - Most image usage in a beatmap description use an image as a banner.